Contractor Mortgages – Who are the best lenders?

-We only use contractor-friendly mortgage lenders.
-The main reason is to avoid the High Street branch network.
-But that doesn’t mean they offer a reduced range of mortgages.
+The main reason we use contractor-friendly lenders is to avoid the High Street branch network.
+But that doesn’t mean we don’t use mainstream lenders.
+Nor can we offer a reduced range of mortgages by sticking to our guns.
 Far from it.

-Interest rates are at least as competitive as any High Street mortgage.
+Interest rates we secure are at least as competitive as any High Street mortgage.
 That means your monthly payments will be no different to your permanent peers.

 Deposits are no greater or less, starting with 5% (95% LTV) offers.
 Of course, the more you put down, the lower your monthly repayment.
 That’s the same with any mortgage.